Raphhh/puppy-config/README.md

 This config will override the global and the env configs.
 Be careful: this file must be NOT versioned.

 So, it is an individual config, where your can put temporary or specific config.
 Your can also put config you do not want to version, like the passwords.

+### Files format (todo)

+By default, Config load php files.
+But you can specify or add specific file formats.